Joan Hackett

-Joan Ann Hackett (March 1, 1934 – October 8, 1983) was an American actress of film, stage, and television.
-She starred in the 1967 western Will Penny.
-She was nominated for the Academy Award for Best Supporting Actress and won the Golden Globe Award for Best Supporting Actress for the 1981 film Only When I Laugh.
-She also starred as Christine Mannon in the 1978 PBS miniseries version of Mourning Becomes Electra.
+Joan Ann Hackett (March 1, 1934 – October 8, 1983) was an American actress.
+She acted in film, television, and theatre.
+She played roles in The Group (1966), Will Penny (1968), Support Your Local Sheriff!
+(1969), The Last of Sheila (1973), and The Terminal Man (1974).
+In 1982, Hackett was nominated for an Academy Award for Best Supporting Actress; she was also the recipient of a Golden Globe Award for Best Supporting Actress – Motion Picture, for her performance as Toby Landau in the 1981 film Only When I Laugh.
+Hackett was also nominated during the course of her career for a Primetime Emmy Award, a BAFTA Award, and a Golden Laurel Award; she was also the recipient of an Obie Award, a Drama Desk Award, and a Theatre World Award.
+In 1978, she starred as Christine Mannon in the PBS miniseries version of Mourning Becomes Electra.

 Early life

-She was born in the East Harlem neighborhood of New York City, the daughter of John and Mary (née Esposito) Hackett, and grew up in Elmhurst, Queens, where she became a model and dropped out during her final year of high school.
+Hackett was born in the East Harlem neighborhood of New York City, the daughter of John and Mary (née Esposito) Hackett, and grew up in Elmhurst, Queens, where she became a model and dropped out during her final year of high school.
 She had a sister, Theresa, and a brother, John.
-Her mother was from Naples, Italy, and her father had Irish ancestry, and they raised her Catholic and sent her to Catholic schools.
+Hackett's mother was from Naples, Italy, and her father had Irish ancestry, and they raised her Catholic and sent her to Catholic schools.